|

 In 2001, Mike became the first expatriate civil servant in Hong Kong's history to naturalise as a Chinese National.

-Since his retirement, Mike has written a best-selling book ("No Minister & No, Minister: The True Story of HarbourFest" *) and been appointed as an Adjunct Professor at the Chinese University of Hong Kong.
-He is now a regular columnist for both the South China Morning Post and the Hong Kong Economic Journal and co-hosts a radio programme on RTHK weekly.
-Mike was recently appointed as the Search Director of Stanton Chase International, an executive search firm.
+Since his retirement, Mike has written a best-selling book ("No Minister & No, Minister: The True Story of HarbourFest" *) and been appointed as an Adjunct Professor at the Chinese University of Hong Kong 2010 -- 2017.
+He is a regular columnist for the South China Morning Post and has also contributed to the Hong Kong Economic Journal and the China Daily.
+He co-hosts a radio programme on RTHK weekly.
+Mike is a director of several companies: Treloar Enterprises (his media work and private consulting), Pacific Jade Corporate Services (company secretary and similar) and Honicknowle Development (resource trading).

 Mike is married to Fanny Wong, former Political Editor of the South China Morning Post, and now a communications consultant.
 They have one daughter and one son.
 Mike also has two adult sons from a previous marriage.